 Body hair removal is a personal choice, just like other beauty treatments.
 The decision to remove your body hair is entirely up to you.
 But how do you choose between the many available methods?
-In this article, we are sharing four of the most common methods of removing body hair and how they work.
+In this article, we are sharing the most common methods of removing body hair and how they work.

 Laser Hair Removal